 - The right to file a complaint with the U.S. Department of Education concerning alleged failures of Andover Newton to comply with the requirements of FERPA.

 Complaints regarding alleged violation of rights of students under FERPA may be submitted in writing within 180 days to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, DC 20202-4605.

 Legitimate Educational Interest

-A school official is a person employed by ANTS in an administrative, supervisory, academic, or research, or support staff person; a person or company with whom ANTS has contracted; or a student serving on an official committee, or assisting another school official in performing his or her tasks.
-The determination of whether an official has a legitimate educational interest will focus on whether disclosure of the information is appropriate for the effective functioning of the person's office, their position or the University.
+A school official is a person employed by Andover Newton in an administrative, supervisory, academic, research, or support staff position; a person or company with whom Andover Newton has contracted; or a student serving on an official committee, or assisting another school official in performing his or her tasks.
+The determination of whether an official has a legitimate educational interest will focus on whether disclosure of the information is appropriate for the effective functioning of the person's office, their position or the school.